Caring for God's Creation Through Environmental Stewardship

 *American Society of Heating, Refrigerating and Air-Conditioning Engineers

-Began implementing recommendations from the Energy Audit to continue building on energy efficient technologies and practices at Crown of Glory.
+Implemented recommendations from the Energy Audit to continue building on energy efficient technologies and practices at Crown of Glory.
+2020 Update: During the pandemic, the refrigerators and freezer have been emptied and turned off to save energy.

 Check out these resources to learn more about the recycling and organics program at Crown of Glory: